Olivar Asselin: Biography

 The November 26, 1915, Sir Sam Hughes, Minister of Militia and Defence, offered Asselin the honorary rank of Colonel, which entailed raising a battalion for the Canadian Expeditionary Force.
 Asselin recruited men to form the 163rd (Canadien-Francais) Battalion, CEF, known as the "Poils-aux-pattes", made up of French-Canadian volunteers, and placed them under the command of Captain Henri Desrosiers, accepting instead the rank of Major.

 After training in Bermuda, the 163rd Battalion made its way to England, disembarking in December 1916, where the battalion was quickly dismantled and used to reinforce other depleted sections.
 Transferred to the 22nd Battalion, CEF, Asselin participated in the Battle of Vimy Ridge and the Battle of Acheville.
 However, he was later removed from the front after contracting trench fever.
+From 25 October 1918 until the rest of the war, Major Asselin was posted to the 87th Battalion (Canadian Grenadier Guards).
+On 3 January, 1919 he was assigned special duty with The Prime minister of Canada's Office.

-Alternately speaker and military attaché, Asselin found himself as a member of the Canadian Delegation at the Paris Peace Conference of 1918, which led to the Treaty of Versailles and the end of World War I.
+Alternately speaker and military attaché, Asselin found himself as a member of the Canadian Delegation at the Paris Peace Conference of 1918, which led to the Treaty of Versailles and the conclusion of World War I.

-Asselin received the Légion d'honneur from France in 1919.
+Asselin received the Légion d'honneur from France in 1920.

 In 1930, he became the editor-in-chief of Le Canada and founded, five years later, his own newspapers, named L'Ordre and La Renaissance.

 Olivar Asselin died in 1937, in Montreal, at the age of 62.
 He was entombed at the Notre Dame des Neiges Cemetery in Montreal.